ept/neo4j-scala-template/README.md

 License
 -------

-Copyright (c) 2009 Martin Kleppmann.
+Copyright (c) 2009 Ept Computing.
+Developed by Martin Kleppmann.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.